 The Big Moose Prize is open to traditional novels as well as novels-in-stories, novels-in-poems, and other hybrid forms that contain within them the spirit of a novel.

-Entries are read by senior Black Lawrence Press editors and a rotating panel of former Big Moose Prize winners.
-That panel currently includes:
+Entries are read blind by senior Black Lawrence Press editors and a rotating panel of former Big Moose Prize winners.

 All manuscripts should include a title page (listing only the title of the work), and when appropriate, an acknowledgments page and table of contents.
 Manuscripts should be paginated and formatted in an easy-to-read font such as Garamond or Times New Roman.
 Manuscripts should be 90-1,000 pages in length, not including front and back matter (table of contents, title page, etc.).
-Identifying information for the author should not be included anywhere on the manuscript itself, including in the name of your file or in the "title" field in Submittable.
+Identifying information for the author should not be included anywhere on the manuscript itself.
 You are welcome to include a brief bio or something about yourself in your cover note on Submittable, which will only be made accessible to the editorial panel after the group of Semi-Finalist and Finalist manuscripts has been chosen.

 The annual deadline is January 31.